aantariksh/Techmo-Media/README.md

-## Techmo-Media
+## Teqmo-Media

-This is a Business directory listing website for Techmo-Media.
+This is a Business directory listing website for Teqmo-Media.